Jackson Stephens: Early career

-Biomedical research: Exoxemis
+Biomedical research

-In 1987, Stephens began a quest that turned into a lifelong passion to explore and understand the role of oxygen in biological systems for use in diagnostics and therapeutics.
-To help direct that effort, Stephens hired Robert C. Allen, Ph.D., M.D.
-One of the great chemists of the modern era, Dr. Allen had discovered cellular chemiluminescence.
-Allen’s understanding of the quantum mechanics of the neutrophil, white blood cells, and the human immune system was the key to his invention of a chemiluminescence diagnostic system that provides comprehensive, point-of-care analysis of a patient’s illness-disease profile.
-In developing this diagnostic system, Dr. Allen also discovered the role that myeloperoxidase plays in the human immune system and its natural ability to selectively bind and kill pathogens.
-Dr. Allen previously worked as a pathologist for Basil Pruitt, surgeon, known as one of the founding fathers of modern trauma and burn medicine.
+In 1987, Stephens began a quest to explore and understand the role of oxygen in biological systems for use in diagnostics and therapeutics.
+To help direct that effort, Stephens hired Robert C. Allen.
+Allen had discovered cellular chemiluminescence.
+Allen's understanding of the quantum mechanics of the neutrophil, white blood cells, and the human immune system was the key to his invention of a chemiluminescence diagnostic system that provides comprehensive, point-of-care analysis of a patient's illness-disease profile.
+In developing this diagnostic system, Allen also discovered the role that myeloperoxidase plays in the human immune system and its natural ability to selectively bind and kill pathogens.
+Allen previously worked as a pathologist for Basil Pruitt, surgeon, known as one of the founding fathers of modern trauma and burn medicine.